1eyeITguy/1eyeITguy.github.io/_posts/2025-08-16-osdcloud-v2-getting-started.md

 <#
 .SYNOPSIS
-    OSDCloud Workspace Prerequisites Installation Script
+    OSD.Workspace Prerequisites Installation Script

 .DESCRIPTION
-    This script installs and configures all prerequisites for OSDCloud.Workspace development.
+    This script installs and configures all prerequisites for OSD.Workspace development.
     Based on the official OSDeploy documentation: https://github.com/OSDeploy/OSD.Workspace/wiki

     IMPORTANT: Before running this script, you must set the execution policy manually: